-As discussed in Section 5.3 above, no bioassay monitoring records relevant to radon exposures in the R and SW Buildings are available from 1955 until the air measurements made in 1979-1980.
-NIOSH has determined that, for the period from March 1, 1959 through March 5, 1980, radon dose resulting from radioactive material associated with the separation activity in the R and SW Buildings cannot be reconstructed with sufficient accuracy prior to the measurements taken in 1979 and 1980, and prior to the completion of the installation of a ventilation system to vent the SW Building.
+As discussed in Section 5.4, no bioassay monitoring records relevant to radon exposures in the R and SW Buildings are available for the period from 1955 until 1979-1980.
+NIOSH has determined that, for the periods under evaluation, radon dose resulting from radioactive material associated with the separation activity in the R and SW Buildings cannot be reconstructed with sufficient accuracy prior to the measurements taken in 1979 and 1980, and prior to the completion of the installation of a ventilation system to vent the SW Building.

-As discussed in Sections 5.5 and 5.6 above, NIOSH has found no workplace monitoring records after February 1955 relevant to the radon exposures in the R and SW Buildings until air measurements were made in 1979 and 1980.
-NIOSH also lacks activity data for the residual Ra-Ac-Th source term affecting the R and SW Buildings, and is consequently unable to calculate upper-bound radon concentrations for the R and SW Buildings during the period.
+As discussed in Sections 5.6 and 5.7, NIOSH has found no workplace monitoring records after February 1955 relevant to the radon exposures in the R and SW Buildings until air measurements were made in 1979 and 1980.
+NIOSH also lacks activity data for the residual Ra-Ac-Th source term affecting Room SW-19 and its subsequent distribution through the R and SW building facility floors, drains, and subjacent soil.
+Therefore, NIOSH has concluded that it lacks sufficient monitoring data and source term information to perform adequate individual dose reconstructions for workers during the periods under evaluation.